Regimental self-propelled anti-aircraft missile system "Strela-1"

 The probability of hitting targets moving at a speed of 200 m / s when shooting in pursuit ranged from 0,52 to 0,65, and at a speed of 300 m / s - from 0,47 to 0,49.

-In accordance with the recommendations of the State Commission for testing with 1968 on 1970.
-The complex was upgraded.
-A passive radio direction finder developed by the Leningrad Scientific Research Institute "Vector" of the Ministry of Radio Industry was introduced into the anti-aircraft missile system.
-This direction finder provided target detection with on-board radio equipment, its tracking and entering into the field of view of the optical reticle.
-The possibility of targeting information from an anti-aircraft missile system equipped with a passive direction finder to other Strela-1 systems of a simplified configuration (without a direction finder) was also provided for.
+In accordance with the recommendations of the State Commission for testing from 1968 to 1970. complex has been upgraded.
+A passive radio direction finder developed by the Leningrad Scientific Research Institute "Vector" of the Ministry of Radio Industry was introduced into the composition of the anti-aircraft missile system.
+This radio direction finder ensured the detection of a target with the on-board radio equipment turned on, its tracking and introduction into the field of view of the optical sight.
+It also provided for the possibility of target designation based on information from an anti-aircraft missile system equipped with a passive radio direction finder to other Strela-1 complexes of a simplified configuration (without a direction finder).

 Thanks to the improvement of the rocket, the near boundary of the zone of destruction of the air defense missile system was reduced, the accuracy of homing and the probability of hitting targets flying at low altitudes increased.